Table of Contents

-Entrusting your children and house in the hands of a stranger is never an easy thing to do, especially if you can’t rely on recommendations from your friends or family.
+Entrusting your children and house to the hands of a stranger is never an easy thing to do, especially if you can’t rely on recommendations from your friends or family.

-However, many busy parents need outside help to care for their children and, if the grandparents or other trustworthy persons are not an option, hiring a nanny is one of the few options left.
+However, many busy parents need outside help to care for their children, and if the grandparents or other trustworthy persons are not an option, hiring a nanny is often their best solution.